Lumaphore/.github/profile/README.md

 ---
 # Future work
 ## encrypted AR displays
 Lumaphore and Augmented Reality could work really nicely together.
-Instead of drawing data plainly on monitors, Lumaphor-encoded and encrypted data (TTM or STM) could be drawn on-screen and only authenticated devices would be able to render the contained data on a virtual display.
+Instead of drawing data plainly on monitors, Lumaphore-encoded and encrypted data (TTM or STM) could be drawn on-screen and only authenticated devices would be able to render the contained data on a virtual display.

 ---
 ## Lumaphore data operations